typelevel/typelevel.github.com/src/blog/algebraic-api-design.md

 Programs are therefore flexible and constrained at the same time.
 Flexible in the sense that they can be used with any lawful implementation of the given algebra.
 And constrained because they can only use the operators provided by the algebra to manipulate values of the types that the algebra is expressed with.

-To give a crude, concrete example, a program $p$ is expressed in terms of the algebra of `Group[A]`. $p$ can only produce a result by using the operators `combine` and `inverse` on given input parameters of type `A`.
+To give a crude, concrete example, a program @:math p @:@ is expressed in terms of the algebra of `Group[A]`. @:math p @:@ can only produce a result by using the operators `combine` and `inverse` on given input parameters of type `A`.
 Those parameters cannot be manipulated in any other way.
 Which leaves less room for mistakes and leads to correct programs.
-The caller of $p$ decides which concrete implementation of `Group[A]` they want to provide.
-Which makes $p$ reusable in multiple different contexts.
+The caller of @:math p @:@ decides which concrete implementation of `Group[A]` they want to provide.
+Which makes @:math p @:@ reusable in multiple different contexts.

 We could define a program as follows: